Janice Shaw Crouse

-Janice Shaw Crouse was executive director of the World Congress of Families IX.
+Janice Shaw Crouse is an American anti-abortion activist.
+She was executive director of the World Congress of Families IX.
 She is Senior Fellow of Concerned Women for America.
 She is on the advisory board of Coalition for Divorce Reform.

-Biography

-She was raised in Milstead, Georgia.
-She graduated from Asbury University in 1961.
+She was raised in Milstead, Georgia and graduated from Asbury College in 1961.
 There she met her future husband Gilbert Crouse.